peterparkedcar165/mythicalcreatures/README.md

 [BONUS] : -Mining stone-based blocks grant Haste up to Haste II.

-Active 1 [Explosive Bear Trap]: -Place down a trap that remains transparent and takes the appearance of the floor??.
-Enemies that step on the traps are rooted then damaged by the explosion.
-Explosion is AoE and does not break blocks.
+Active 1 [EBear Trap]: -Place down a trap that remains transparent and takes the appearance of the floor??.
+Enemies that step on the traps are damaged and rooted.
                                 -Trap disappears after 2 minutes.
                                 -Dead By Daylight looking like bear traps.
+                                -Traps root for 12 seconds.
+Damage is dealt upon triggering the trap.

 Active 2 [Emergency Digging]: -In dire situation, you must quickly escape.
 Grant the ability to phase through dirt-like and stone-like blocks to seek temporary refuge.